 $$$ – La Cova Fumada.
 Although this seafood restaurant is in the Barceloneta region of the city, an area known for hoards of tourists, it is mainly frequented by locals.
 You won’t find the name outside as it’s that hidden!
 It isn’t cheap though and not really fancy inside but its authentic Spanish food is what makes it so special.
 Order the bombas if you come here.
 Find at Calle Baluard, 56.

 $ – Veggie Garden.
 This place basically does what it advertises – vegetarian and vegan dishes.
 Try a tofu burger or vegetarian samosa or opt for the €10 lunch menu.
 It offers more Indian dishes than typical Spanish options.
 Don’t forget to try one of their yummy juices too.
 Find at Carrrer Dels Angels 3.

 $ – Maoz.
 Cheap, fast and good service, served in a buffet style.
-Maoz falafel is the best falafel in Barcelona and really good value.
-In a self-service style you can choose your own fillings and there are wholewheat bread options as a healthier option to white pitta.
-It is small though so you’ll be better to take away if it’s busy.
+Maoz falafel is the best falafel in Barcelona and is really good value.
+In a self-service style, you can choose your own fillings and there are wholewheat bread options as a healthier option to white pitta.
+It is small though so it’ll be better to take it away if it’s busy.
 Find at Carrer de Ferran, 13.